 \textit{Alices:} $K_A$ legal industrial terminals are in communication with the legitimate receiver (Bob) during different time slots.
 Alices are continuously moving to facilitate date collection or meet production line demands, thereby enhancing flexibility and enabling real-time analysis.
 The distance between transmitters is assumed to be greater than half a wavelength to ensure the distinguishability of their fingerprints\cite{xie2020survey,meng2024multiobservation}.

-\textit{Eves:} $K_E$ spoofing attackers attempt to impersonate the identity information of the Alices, such as medium access control (MAC) addresses, to establish communication with Bob \cite{fang2023collaborative,xiao2008using}.
-Eves are dynamically altering illicit fingerprints while in motion, aiming to befuddle Bob.
+\textit{Eves:} $K_E$ spoofing attackers attempt to impersonate the identity information of Alices, such as medium access control (MAC) addresses, to establish communication with Bob \cite{meng2023physical}.

-\textit{IRSs:} Owing to electromagnetic interference from equipment, signal dead zones or attenuation resulting from building structures and obstacles, and signal fluctuations resulting from the activities of workers and robots, the channel fingerprints of terminals are difficult to distinguish \cite{meng2024multiobservation}.
-Considering that IRSs can enhance signal propagation through diversified paths, stabilizes signal quality, reduces distortion and interference, and dynamically adjusts to optimize signal transmission \cite{pan2022overview}, we introduce IRSs to enhance the accuracy and reliability of channel fingerprints.
-The direct links between Alices/Eves and Bob are assumed to be blocked \cite{liu2022reconfigurable}.

-\textit{Bob:} Bob is positioned at the edge of IIoT to conveniently collect fingerprint samples of terminals, and is equipped with edge servers that offer ample computing power to train the authentication model \cite{liao2019security,xie2021weighted,pan2019threshold}.
-Bob's responsibility is to identify the transmitter of the received signal using the trained authenticator.
+\textit{Bob:} Bob is positioned at the edge of IIoT to conveniently collect fingerprint samples of terminals, and is equipped with edge servers that offer ample computing power to train the authentication model \cite{xie2021weighted}.
+Bob aims to identify the transmitter of the received signal using the trained PLA model.